Documentation Index

 Virtual APIs

-- Enroll your data source (REST API today, data lakes coming soon)
+- Enroll your data source (HTTP and GraphQL today, data lakes coming soon)

-- Define your spec — object definitions, filters, and access controls
+- Define your Virtual API Configuration — object definitions, controls, and access rules

 - Publish — your Virtual API is instantly available